HOKURIKU-SHINETSU Fukui Scenic getaway offering repose for mind, body and spirit

-Fukui is accessible by JR express trains from Osaka, Kyoto, Nagoya, and Kanazawa—cities all served by bullet train from Tokyo.
+Reach Fukui via JR express trains from Osaka, Kyoto, Nagoya and Kanazawa—cities all served by bullet train from Tokyo.
 Alternatively, you can take a highway bus or drive.

-The rail journey from Kanazawa is the quickest at just under an hour, while trains from Nagoya, Osaka and Kyoto take between one and two hours.
+The rail journey from Kanazawa is the quickest at just under an hour, while trains to Fukui from Nagoya, Osaka and Kyoto take between one and two hours.
 All of these options are covered by the Japan Rail Pass.
 More leisurely and inexpensive highway buses also operate between these cities and Fukui.
-It is also possible to take highway buses from Tokyo, which arrive in around eight hours.
+Highway buses from Tokyo arrive in around eight hours.
 One of the most convenient ways to get around Fukui is by rental car.

 Wakasa Agate Craftwork

-Fukui enjoys optimal weather for growing buckwheat, and as a result produces some of Japans finest buckwheat soba noodles.
+Fukui enjoys optimal weather for growing buckwheat, and as a result produces some of Japan's finest buckwheat soba noodles.
 These noodles are frequently topped with grated radish in a simple broth of soy sauce and dashi.

 Wakasa Lacquered Chopsticks

-Fukui reawakens after winter with events across the prefecture such as feudal parades and flower-exchanging festivals.
+Fukui reawakens after winter with events such as the Awara Onsen Spring Festival, feudal parades and flower-exchanging festivals.
 For the cherry blossoms, visit in late March.

-Summer is about hitting local beaches such as Wakasa Wada Beach, with its crystal-clear waters and pale golden sands during the day and making merry at one of the local fireworks displays come evening.
+Summer is about hitting local beaches such as Wakasa Wada Beach, with its crystal-clear waters and pale golden sands.
+Make merry at one of the local fireworks displays come evening.

 The days become cooler and the leaves begin to change hues, giving Fukui’s many beautiful spots a whole new look, as do illumination events at Yokokan Garden and Atagozaka.